Collaborative effort to investigate the plasma proteomic signatures of COVID-19 positive patients

 We would also like to acknowledge the valuable contributions of the entire team:

 Collection Team: Kyle Kays, Kendall Lavin-Parsons, Blair Alden Parry, Brendan Lilley, Carl Lodenstein, Brenna McKaig, Nicole Charland, Hargun Khanna, Justin Margolin

 Processing Team: Moshe Sade-Feldman, Anna Gonye, Irena Gushterova, Tom Lasalle, Nihaarika Sharma, Brian C. Russo, Maricarmen Rojas-Lopez, Kasidet Manakongtreecheep, Jessica Tantivit, Molly Fisher Thomas

 Data analysis: Arnav Mehta, Alexis Schneider

 Principal Investigators: Michael R. Filbin, Alexandra-Chloe Villani, Nir Hacohen, Marcia Goldberg

 Questions about Olink and COVID-19?

-If you have any questions regarding this study, or anything else regarding the use of Olink technology in COVID-19 research (including special discounts for analyzing COVID samples), please contact us using the simple form below:
+If you have any questions regarding this study, or anything else regarding the use of Olink technology in COVID-19 research, please contact us using the simple form below: